hashicorp/consul-template/docs/configuration.md

   # path, the permissions are 0644.
   perms = 0600

+  # These are the user and group ownerships of the rendered file.
+They can be specified
+  # in the form of username/group name or UID/GID.
+If left unspecified, Consul Template
+  # will preserve the ownerships of the existing file.
+If no file exists, the
+  # ownerships will default to the user running Consul Template.
+This option is not
+  # supported on Windows.
+  user = 1000
+  group = 1000

   # This option backs up the previously rendered template at the destination
   # path before writing a new one.
 It keeps exactly one backup.
 This option is
   # useful for preventing accidental changes to the data without having a